-That works out to an average cost per month of just over $1,100.
+That works out to an average cost per month of around £770.

-This includes all the regular expenses during babyhood and childhood, such as clothes, food, medical bills, school supplies, activity fees, vacations, and so on.
+This includes all the regular expenses during babyhood and childhood, such as clothes, food, medical bills, school supplies, activity fees, holidays, and so on.

 Some of that cost is front-loaded into baby’s first year, when you might end up buying a lot of stuff and maybe having more medical bills than usual.